something that encloses, as a fence or wall.

-something that is enclosed, as a paper sent in a letter.
+something that is enclosed in or along with something else, as a photograph sent in a letter.

 The bulls ran through the crowd, and into another pen at the opposite end of the enclosure.